Douglas-Hong/ZotTracker/README.md

 ## Features

-- Get detailed enrollment statistics for any UCI course from 2016 to the present:
+- Detailed enrollment statistics for any UCI course from 2016 to the present:
   - Number of enrolled students
   - Max number of students
   - Number of students who requested to register